Fruup/bachelor-thesis-web/thesis-md/chapter-pipeline.md

 \textbf{r}' := \textbf{r} + \Delta t \textbf{v}.
 $$

 The step size should be set as a fraction of the particle radius $h$ so no particles are skipped.
 The first time we encounter a position where $\rho(\textbf{r}) \geq \sigma$ - we cannot check for exact equality when moving in discrete steps - the surface's position is assumed there.
 The position can then be stored in a buffer holding a three-dimensional position for every pixel of the screen.
 When we find the surface's position, we also want to compute the normal for lighting calculations during image composition.
-For this, the authors propose to sum up the gradients of the kernel function (see equation 11 of Wu et al. [##\cite{Wu:2022}]):
+For this, the authors propose to sum up the gradients of the kernel function (see equation 11 of [Wu et al.](cite:Wu)):

 $$
 \textbf{n}_{object}(\textbf{r}) = || \space \sum_i \nabla W(\textbf{r}_i - \textbf{r}) \space ||